 Then it really began to take form once this was textured and lit in 3dsmax and Vray.
 Only then it started making the beautiful intricate parts of the design shine on the screen.

-The magic of the space that came from the mind of an undisputed artistic genius started to appear, now in the palm of my hand.
+The magic of Michelangelo’s space started to appear, now in the palm of my hand.
 Sort of.

 Now, on to the next one.